-Sleeping in a tent and spending time out side would have been miserable, so we ended up packing up camp and moving elsewhere.
-As we left, we past a couple of Sprinter vans that were staying put, as the occupants were well protected from the wind.
+Sleeping in a tent and spending time outside would have been miserable, so we ended up packing up camp and moving elsewhere.
+As we left, we passed a couple of Sprinter vans that were staying put, as the occupants were well protected from the wind.

 It’s also important to make sure your vehicle is correctly outfitted and in good running condition before you leave on your adventure.
 Prepare your vehicle for the expedition by installing necessary modifications, such as off-road tires, suspension upgrades, and extra fuel tanks.
 Perform a thorough maintenance check, including fluid levels, tire pressure, and electrical systems.

 Step 5: Obtain necessary permits, documentation and permissions

 We don’t need no stinking badges!
 Well, maybe we do.
 Acquiring permits, passports, visas, and other documentation is tedious – and probably my least favorite part of prepping for a trip.
 But it’s important.
 Nothing puts a cramp in your style faster than receiving a ticket for illegal camping or being refused entry at an international border because you don’t have the right visa.
 (The reason we were camping in the exposed Death Valley campsite that I mentioned above was a snafu with getting a backcountry permit from the park service.)